HealTH and vaccination

 It is important to be aware of potential risks when travelling.
 The most common illnesses in Colombia are acute altitude sickness, stomach problems, and in jungle areas malaria and yellow fever.

-This information corresponds to current information from the ministry of health of the Republic of
+This information corresponds to current information from the Ministry of Health of the Republic of Colombia

 You must be vaccinated against yellow fever at least 10 days before departure to these areas:

 • The departments of Amazonas, Caqueta, Casanare, Cesar, Guainia, Guaviare, Guajira, Meta, Putumayo, Vaupés and Vichada, where more than 80% of municipalities are classified as high risk.